 To pursue a personal injury lawsuit after a car accident, you and your attorney need to show that the other driver behaved in a negligent manner.

-This does not mean that you need to prove that the other driver caused the accident on purpose.
+This does not mean you need to prove the other driver caused the accident on purpose.
 Instead, you just have to show he or she committed a reckless or careless act that did not provide other drivers with a reasonable standard of care.

 If the other driver was speeding, this is typically a clear sign of negligence.
 However, you and your attorney need to be able to show that speeding was occurring at the time of or just before the accident happened.